-An avocado is considered a berry because it falls into the fleshy category of fruits, is produced from one flower with one ovary and contains seeds on the inside.
+An avocado is considered a berry because it falls into the fleshy category of fruits, is produced from one flower with one ovary, and contains seeds on the inside.
 A strawberry is not considered a berry because of that.
-A strawberry is considered an aggregate fruit because they can develop from multiple ovaries of a single fruit.
+A strawberry is considered an aggregate fruit because it can develop from multiple ovaries of a single fruit.
 Find out what else is wrong in your thinking of avocados, too.

 Bananas are Pretty Similar to Humans

 You can make some pretty goofy comparisons with DNA but according to researchers humans share around 50 percent of their DNA with bananas.
 Now it makes sense how banana peels are always outsmarting people.
-Check out a handy hint to free up some counter space and elevate those bananas in your home.

 Shellac is a Bug Secretion